atreyasha/dotfiles/docs/develop.md

         1.  central backup and maybe paperkey as well

-3.  **TODO** Update management scripts
+2.  **TODO** Update management scripts

+    1.  apply folding strategy to several dotfiles like emacs, gtk2/3, qt5ct, abook and others

-    1.  update script which updates all submodules and git repos to latest upstream commits eg. `make update` and then pushes upstream
+    2.  update script which updates all submodules and git repos to latest upstream commits eg. `make update` and then pushes upstream

-    2.  update script for `emacs`, `vim` and `pip` packages
+    3.  update script for `emacs`, `vim` and `pip` packages

-    3.  perhaps re-run `make install.monix` to check for conflicts, or `--adopt` them if required
+    4.  perhaps re-run `make install.monix` to check for conflicts, or `--adopt` them if required

         1.  this could be necessary with no more folding -\> for example